Is Georgia an At-Fault State When It Comes to a Car Accident?

 We will also explain how Georgia’s being an at-fault state may impact your car accident lawsuit.

-What Does It Mean to Say That Georgia is an At-Fault State?
+Is Georgia a No Fault State?
+What Does It Mean To Say That Georgia Is An At-Fault State?

 Of course, when this happens, you’ll be responsible for paying the deductible.
 This could be a few hundred dollars or a thousand dollars.
 It all depends on the terms of your policy.
 It also depends on how much it costs to get your vehicle repaired.

 You don’t have an option when it comes to a car accident.
-According to Georgia Code 40-6-10, there are certain minimum thresholds that must be maintained.
+Car accidents can significantly impact your insurance premiums, often leading to increased rates for a period of 3-5 years.
+According to Georgia law and Georgia Code 40-6-10, there are certain minimum thresholds that must be maintained.
 This is important if you get into a motor vehicle accident.

 When you file your claim against the defendant’s insurance company, the goal is for it to be paid in full.
 Unfortunately, there is a chance that the other driver’s insurance policy limits aren’t high enough to cover 100% of your damages.